pola-rs/polars/docs/source/user-guide/concepts/expressions-and-contexts.md

 --8<-- "python/user-guide/concepts/expressions.py:expression-expansion-1"
 ```

-In the case of the dataframe `df2` below, the same expression expands to 0 columns:
+In the case of the dataframe `df2` below, the same expression expands to 0 columns because no column has the data type `Float64`:

 {{code_block('user-guide/concepts/expressions','expression-expansion-2',['group_by'])}}